 SEVEN STEPS TO BUYING A HOUSE

-Perhaps you’ve reached that point in your life when you’re ready to purchase your first home, or maybe you’ve entered a new stage of your life and need to get a bigger house or downsize to a smaller one.
+Perhaps you’ve reached that point in your life when you are ready to purchase your first home, or maybe you’ve entered a new stage of your life and need to get a bigger house or downsize to a smaller one.

-Whatever the case, you’re about to start the home-buying process.
-Whether it’s the first time, or it’s been a while and you need a refresher, here are the seven steps in buying a house.
+Whatever the case may be, you are about to start the home-buying process.
+Whether it’s the first time, or it’s been a while and you need a refresher, here are the seven steps to buying a house.

 1. DETERMINE HOW MUCH HOUSE YOU CAN AFFORD

-This is your best first step to keep you and your real estate agent from looking at houses that are far beyond your financial reach.
+This is your best first step to keep you and your real estate agent from looking at houses that are outside of your budget.
 People are often unsure of the specific state of their finances and have just a general or vague idea based on their income and some of their expenses.
-Create a spreadsheet or use financial software to nail down the details of your financial position.
-Then, determine how much money you have to put down as a deposit on a house, and what you can afford monthly towards a mortgage, insurance, real estate taxes, and more.
+One way to nail down the details of your financials is to create a spreadsheet or use financial software.
+Then, determine how much money you have to put down as a deposit on a house and what you can afford monthly towards a mortgage, insurance, real estate taxes, and more.

 2. DECIDE IF YOU WANT TO USE A REAL ESTATE AGENT

-You can certainly navigate the home buying process on your own, but unless you have experience in the industry, you may want a professional at your side.
-A real estate agent or realtor can act as your partner as you go through each step in buying a house.
-If you do hire a realtor, ask friends for referrals and check online ratings and reviews.
+You can certainly navigate the home buying process on your own, but unless you have experience in the industry, you may want a professional's help.
+A real estate agent or realtor can act as your partner as you go through each step in the home-buying process.
+If you do hire a realtor, ask around for referrals and check online ratings and reviews.
 You also want to make sure your agent knows the area that you’re looking to buy in and is backed by an agency or local network.

 3. GET PREQUALIFIED FOR A MORTGAGE